Nurse Apprenticeship and Residency

 Nurse Apprenticeship

-Students enrolled in their final two semesters are eligible to apply.
+Students enrolled in their final two semesters in a nursing program at any accredited higher education institution may apply.
 Accepted students enter into an "intermediate apprenticeship."
 This phase includes a contract agreement to work for CMH in their licensed role for one year after program completion.
 Students complete their clinical hours as scheduled by their program and receive a stipend for those hours.

 During their final semester, nurse apprentices can shadow a nurse in any clinical setting.
 This helps students identify the area where they want to work after graduation.